-Only youth residents of Dunn County or towns adjoining Dunn County, who are under 20 years of age on January 1 of the current fair year, are eligible to exhibit at the Dunn County Fair, providing the exhibitor is a member of any of the following Dunn County youth groups: 4-H, FFA, FCCLA/HOSA, Scouts, FBLA, SkillsUSA (VICA), breed organizations or any other state recognized group under adult leadership with an approved educational program.
+Youth residents of Dunn County or neighboring towns, who are under 20 years old on January 1 of the current fair year, can exhibit at the Dunn County Fair if they belong to any Dunn County youth groups like 4-H, FFA, FCCLA/HOSA, Scouts, FBLA, SkillsUSA (VICA), Science Olympiad, breed organizations, or any state-recognized group with an approved educational program under adult leadership.
 All groups must be approved by the Dunn County Fair.
-Exhibitors must declare on their entry form if they have exhibited the same item at another state-aided fair in Wisconsin; this does not include items exhibited at the Wisconsin State Fair.